aws-samples/serverless-patterns/private-apigw-custom-domain/README.md

 4. During the prompts:
     - Enter **stack name** and desired **AWS Region**.
     - Enter **DNS Name** of the **execute-api** VPC endpoint for the VpcEndpointDNSName parameter. (e.g. vpce-abcdefgh123456789-abcd1234.execute-api.us-east-1.vpce.amazonaws.com)
+    - Enter **Hosted Zone ID** of the **execute-api** VPC endpoint for the VPCEndpointHostedZoneID parameter.
+(This can be found along with the DNS Name of the VPC endpoing on the AWS Console.)
     - Enter **Private Custom Domain Name** (e.g. private.mydomain.com) for the CustomDomainName parameter.
     - Enter **ACM Certificate ARN** from the same region as Private Amazon API Gateway for the CertificateArn parameter.
 The certificate must cover the Private Custom Domain name entered in the previous step.
-    - Enter **Private Hosted Zone ID** that has the domain name you would like to use (e.g. mydomain.com) for the parameter PrivateHostedZoneId.
+    - Enter **Private Hosted Zone ID** that has the domain name you would like to use for the parameter PrivateHostedZoneId.
     - Allow SAM to create roles with the required permissions if needed.

     Once you have run guided mode once, you can use `sam deploy` in future to use these defaults.